oracle/terraform-provider-oci/website/docs/r/database_vm_cluster.html.markdown

 * `compartment_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `cpu_core_count` - (Required) (Updatable) The number of CPU cores to enable for the VM cluster. *Note:* If `cpu_core_count` is modified in `DISCONNECTED` state, the provider could experience a drift in Terraform state.
 To remediate this, refresh your Terraform state and update the configuration file when the Oracle Cloud Infrastructure connection is established.
+* `data_collection_options` - (Optional) (Updatable) Indicates user preferences for the various diagnostic collection options for the VM cluster.
+	* `is_diagnostics_events_enabled` - (Optional) (Updatable) Indicates whether diagnostic collection is enabled for the VM cluster.
+Enabling diagnostic collection allows you to receive Events service notifications for guest VM issues.
+Diagnostic collection also allows Oracle to provide enhanced service and proactive support for your Exadata system.
+You can enable diagnostic collection during VM cluster provisioning.
+You can also disable or enable it at any time using the `UpdateVmCluster` API.
 * `data_storage_size_in_tbs` - (Optional) (Updatable) The data disk group size to be allocated in TBs.
 * `db_node_storage_size_in_gbs` - (Optional) (Updatable) The local node storage to be allocated in GBs.
 * `db_servers` - (Optional) The list of Db server.